How to Use DBeaver to Manage Databases in ServBay

 - Click the “New Database Connection” button at the top left.

-- In the type list, search for and select "SQLite".
-Click "Next".
+- In the database type list, search for and select “SQLite.”
+Click “Next.”

-- Database File Path: Click the folder icon on the right and select or enter the full path to your SQLite database file.
-ServBay recommends storing such files in
+- Database File Path: Click the folder icon to select or enter the full path to your SQLite database file.
+ServBay recommends storing these files under

-for easy management and possible backups. - If the target database file does not exist, enter your intended file path and name; DBeaver will create it automatically when you connect.
+/Applications/ServBay/db/sqlite/for easier management and backup. - If the file doesn't exist yet, you can enter your chosen file path and name, and DBeaver will create it automatically.

-- Database File Path: Click the folder icon on the right and select or enter the full path to your SQLite database file.
-ServBay recommends storing such files in
+- Database File Path: Click the folder icon to select or enter the full path to your SQLite database file.
+ServBay recommends storing these files under

-- Click the "Test Connection" button.
-If the file path is correct and accessible, you should connect successfully.
+- Click “Test Connection.”
+If the file path is correct and accessible, connection should succeed.

-- Once connected, click "Finish" to save the connection.
+- Once the test succeeds, click “Finish” to save the connection.

 Basic Database Operations (SQLite)

-After connecting to the SQLite file, you can manage it in DBeaver as you would any other database, though SQLite's feature set is more limited.
+Once connected to your SQLite file, you can manage it in DBeaver much like any other database type, although SQLite’s feature set is relatively simple.

-- Use SQL Editor: Right-click the connection name, select "SQL Editor" -> "New SQL Script", enter and execute SQL statements.
+- Use SQL Editor: Right-click the connection name and choose “SQL Editor” → “New SQL Script,” then enter and run SQL statements.

-- Browse & Edit Data: Double-click a table name to view or edit data.
+- Browse & Edit Data: Double-click table names to view and edit data.

-- Delete Table: Right-click the table name and select "Delete".
+- Delete Table: Right-click a table name and select “Delete.”

-- Delete Database: A SQLite database is a file; simply delete the corresponding
+- Delete Database: An SQLite database is simply a file—deleting the

-Redis is an open-source in-memory data structure store, often used as a database, cache, and message broker.
-ServBay includes Redis integration as well.
+Redis is an open-source in-memory data structure store that can function as a database, cache, and message broker.
+ServBay has Redis integrated by default.

 Prerequisites